Intelligence quotient: United States military selection in World War I

 In total 1.75 million men were tested, making the results the first mass-produced written tests of intelligence, though considered dubious and non-usable, for reasons including high variability of test implementation throughout different camps and questions testing for familiarity with American culture rather than intelligence.
 After the war, positive publicity promoted by army psychologists helped to make psychology a respected field.
 Subsequently, there was an increase in jobs and funding in psychology in the United States.
 Group intelligence tests were developed and became widely used in schools and industry.

 The results of these tests, which at the time reaffirmed contemporary racism and nationalism, are considered controversial and dubious, having rested on certain contested assumptions: that intelligence was heritable, innate, and could be relegated to a single number, the tests were enacted systematically, and test questions actually tested for innate intelligence rather than subsuming environmental factors.
-The tests also allowed for the bolstering of jingoist narratives in the context of increased immigration, which may have influenced the passing of the Immigration Restriction Act of 1924.
+The tests also bolstered jingoist narratives opposing the high rates of immigration at the time, which may have influenced the passing of the Immigration Restriction Act of 1924.

 L.L.
 Thurstone argued for a model of intelligence that included seven unrelated factors (verbal comprehension, word fluency, number facility, spatial visualization, associative memory, perceptual speed, reasoning, and induction).
 While not widely used, Thurstone's model influenced later theories.

 David Wechsler produced the first version of his test in 1939.
 It gradually became more popular and overtook the Stanford–Binet in the 1960s.
 It has been revised several times, as is common for IQ tests, to incorporate new research.
 One explanation is that psychologists and educators wanted more information than the single score from the Binet.
 Wechsler's ten or more subtests provided this.
 Another is that the Stanford–Binet test reflected mostly verbal abilities, while the Wechsler test also reflected nonverbal abilities.
-The Stanford–Binet has also been revised several times and is now similar to the Wechsler in several aspects, but the Wechsler continues to be the most popular test in the United States.
+The Stanford–Binet has also been revised several times and is similar to the Wechsler in several aspects, but the Wechsler continues to be the most popular test in the United States.